 This section contains helpful information for the residents of the City of Burnsville.
 Please refer to the links on the left for the information contained in this section.

-City Compost Site Open for Buckthorn This Weekend
+City Compost Site Open for Buckthorn Every Weekend in October

-To help dedicated residents in their quest to remove and dispose of buckthorn, the City will open its private compost site during the last weekend of the month during June through September - and every weekend in October.
+To help dedicated residents in their quest to remove and dispose of buckthorn, the City will open its private compost site every Saturday and Sunday Sept.
+30 through Oct.
+29.

 Baseball Association 191